SynBioDex/Excel-to-SBOL/README.md

 - [helper_functions.py](https://github.com/SynBioDex/Excel-to-SBOL/blob/master/excel2sbol/utils/helper_functions.py)
     - Function: **col_to_num**, converts excel column names like AA to zero indexed numbers like 26
     - Function: **check_name**, ensures that a string is alphanumeric and contains no special characters (including spaces) apart from '_'
-    - Function: truthy_strings, converts several different kinds of True or False input to the boolean True or False
+    - Function: **truthy_strings**, converts several different kinds of True or False input to the boolean True or False
 -  [column_functions.py](https://github.com/SynBioDex/Excel-to-SBOL/blob/master/excel2sbol/utils/column_functions.py)
     - Class: **sbol_methods**, a class which is used to implement a switch statement to process each of the excel columns.
 For example if sbh_sourceOrganism is present in the column_definitions sheet then sbol_methods.sbh_sourceOrganism() will automatically be called and used to transform the data as needed.
     - Class: **column**, creates a column object to make handelling data associated with the column easier.
 This includes the creation of a lookup dictionary if specified in the dictionary it takes as input.